faastjs/faast.js/docs/api/faastjs.commonoptions.packagejson.md

 For AWS, if [CommonOptions.useDependencyCaching](./faastjs.commonoptions.usedependencycaching.md) is `true` (which is the default), then the Lambda Layer created will be reused in future function creation requests if the contents of `packageJson` are the same.

-The path specified by `packageJson` is searched for in the same manner as [CommonOptions.addZipFile](./faastjs.commonoptions.addzipfile.md)<!-- -->.

 The `FAAST_PACKAGE_DIR` environment variable can be useful for debugging `packageJson` issues.